Restoration begins on historic Everett building

 The Weyerhaeuser Building will open in 2023 with a whiskey bar and coffee shop.
 The Port of Everett said it will be the centerpiece of a new two-acre park.

 Jack and Jin Ng started Weyerhaeuser Muse LLC.
-With the Port of Seattle, the two groups plan to reopen the building as a community gathering space.
+With the Port of Everett, the two groups plan to reopen the building as a community gathering space.

 Ng said his vision includes a coffee shop on the right side of the building and a speakeasy-style whiskey bar on the left.
 The space will have gathering rooms, a back deck that can be used for concerts and the building's original safe, which once stored money for payroll, will become wine storage.
 The second floor will be used by two of Everett's boat clubs.